sckieran/Metabarcoding_Pipeline_Waits/README.md

 * -t the path to the file containing a list of taxa
 * -g the path to the file containing the gene terms
 * -d the path to the output directory
-* -r the path to your r package library

 **Optional Arguments:**
 * -r (retmax) maximum number of search records to return.
 Default 10.
 Setting this value very high (>50) may cause problems with the rentrez search and will probably add off-target sequences (wrong gene more likely than wrong organism) to your database.
 I recommend getting an NCBI API key for large databases, see [the rentrez tutorial](https://cran.r-project.org/web/packages/rentrez/vignettes/rentrez_tutorial.html#rate-limiting-and-api-keys) for more info.